zweily/copilot-api/README.md

 # Copilot API

 > [!WARNING]
-> This is a reverse-engineered and unofficial implementation of the GitHub Copilot API.
+> This is a reverse-engineered proxy of GitHub Copilot API.
 It is not supported by GitHub, and may break unexpectedly.
 Use at your own risk.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E519XS7W)